 Organic matter (OM) is one of the key indicators of soil health as it plays a significant role in crop production and improves soil physical, chemical, and biological functions.
 Increasing the levels of organic matter aids soil structure, water-holding capacity, nutrient mineralization, biological activity, water and air infiltration rates.
 Soil OM improves the soil's capacity to store and supply essential nutrients and to retain toxic elements.
-OM allows the soil to cope with changes in soil acidity and fastens the decomposition of soil minerals.
-Nitrogen is the key macro-nutrient for plant growth and its limitation in the soil affects the crop’s vegetative growth.
-Deficiency symptoms are presented by the plant leaves yellowing starting from the old leaves and from the leaf tips.
-It is an important component of plant proteins.
+OM allows the soil to cope with changes in soil acidity and fastens the decomposition of soil minerals..
 The N ranges are very low (<0.05%), low (0.05-0.15%), medium ( 0.15-0.25%), high (0.25-0.5%) and very high (>0.5 %).
-Phosphorus (P) is the key element where the rice crop derives energy and any deficiency affects many plant functions.
-In the wetland areas, P nutrients tend to accumulate and soil analysis may be high.
-P is considered very low when it ranges between 0-1ppm, low when 12.5-22ppm, medium in the range 23-35.parts per million (ppm), high at 36-68ppm and very high when over 69 ppm.
-Potassium (K) is taken in the form of K2O and is associated with the movement of water, nutrients and carbohydrates in plant tissues.
-K is involved in enzyme activation within the plant, which affects protein, starch and Adenosine Triphosphate production.
-Its deficiency in plants manifests as leaf cell dying at the edges.
-The optimum textural class that presents suitable conditions for nutrient uptake and plant growth is loam soil.
+P is considered very low when it ranges between 0-1ppm, low when 12.5-22ppm, medium in the range 23-35.parts per million (ppm), high at 36-68ppm and very high when over 69 ppm